Code012/DSP-but-BETTER/README.md

 - parser uses a side-channel error and warning system so all the errors can be caught and displayed.
 Warnings won't stop the program but errors will. errors logged onto its own dedicated arena.

+- lexer can tokenise UTF-8 encoded strings, as the smallest unit it operates on are codepoints.
+This allows me to parse fancy mathematical operators like so:  − × ÷ ∫ 𝑥 𝑠𝑖𝑛() (if these symbols appear as �, it means the software or font you're using doesn't support those Unicode code points or lacks the required glyphs)

 ---